Inclusion & Diversity

 - measure progress

-TMK became a founding partner of the African-Caribbean Insurance Network (ACIN) in early 2019 as part of a drive to become a more inclusive business.
-Our strategic partnership with the ACIN has given us insights and access to perspectives on key issues affecting not only our business and our people, but our industry overall – and we are stronger for it.
+TMK became a founding partner of the African-Caribbean Insurance Network (formerly ACIN – now known as Equity) in early 2019 as part of a drive to become a more inclusive business.
+Our strategic partnership with Equity has given us insights and access to perspectives on key issues affecting not only our business and our people, but our industry overall – and we are stronger for it.
+In addition to this, we proudly partner with iCAN (the insurance cultural awareness network) and The Brokerage as part of our focus on early careers.

 Group Chief Risk Officer and Executive Sponsor for Ethnicity Network

 TMK understands the challenges that working parents and those caring for others can face.
-Our parents and carers group consists of a network of individuals who provide support to each other through shared experiences and advice.
+Our Families & Carers group consists of a network of individuals who provide support to each other through shared experiences and advice.

 The group also acts as a sounding board to our business, providing input into TMK’s parental policies, flexible working planning and benefits.

-Underwriting Performance Management Director, and Executive Sponsor for Parents & Carers Network
+Underwriting Strategy Director & Departmental Head of Portfolio Solutions, and Executive Sponsor for Families & Carers Network